 One of the most important things to understand about a diamond is that they are a prism by design, in addition to ensuring that the primary reflective surfaces or “mirrors” such as the crown and pavilion angle are properly aligned so that they direct the maximum amount of light back up towards the viewer; it is also critical to ensure that the facets are precisely aligned to create the maximum amount of sparkle!

 Sparkle in diamonds is controlled by the number and size of the virtual facets which are created by the overlapping of facets as the diamond is rocked back and forth… extensive research conducted by the American Gem Society on the subject of virtual facets has determined that diamonds with a crisp and complete pattern of hearts and arrows tend to produce a higher number of virtual facets and larger flashes of light which our eyes interpret as sparkle.

-Of course there is a difference in carat weight of about 0.15 carats and one color grade… returning to your question from above: YES there ARE times when I look at two diamonds with slightly different cut qualities and think that it makes more sense to purchase one over the other because it simply pencils out better and this is that scenario… I’d buy the 1.706 carat, G-color, VS-1 clarity, Signature Hearts and Arrows Diamond from Brian Gavin and leave the diamond from Blue Nile for somebody with less precise selection criteria than my own.
+Of course, there is a difference in carat weight of about 0.15 carats and one color grade.
+Returning to your question from above: YES there ARE times when I look at two diamonds with slightly different cut qualities and think that it makes more sense to purchase one over the other.
+Usually because it simply pencils out better and this is that scenario.
+I’d buy the 1.706 carat, G-color, VS-1 clarity, Signature Hearts and Arrows Diamond from Brian Gavin.
+And leave the diamond from Blue Nile for somebody with less precise selection criteria than my own.